-There will be four assignments, worth 10% each, which will involve programming, solving problem sets, and reading and writing academic papers.
+There will be four assignments, worth 5% each, which may involve programming, solving problem sets, and reading academic papers.
 To receive full grades, assignments (as well as all other course work) MUST represent your own personal efforts (see the section on Plagiarism Policy and Assignments below).